lycanthriving/lycanthriving/README.md

     <br>
     <br>and if it's not any of those things, it might be because i fit into your personal dni list,
     <br>because me interacting with you (or maybe even just <i>seeing</i> you) began causing paranoid episodes, anxiety spikes, or general moments of heightened stress which i'd rather avoid,
+    <br><sup><sub>the above includes you having any skins, githubs, strawpages, etc that are fully intended to cause paranoia (using fake ip addresses, "this user has blocked you", "ⓘ this user is suspected to have been hacked", etc)</sub></sup>
     <br>or because you started to become overwhelming and / or draining for me to talk to and i just wanted to avoid you (usually will mean that you will be unblocked in ~a day or up to a week)
     </details>